 Films to see before a holiday in Italy

 A lovely Italian classic is The postman or Il postino directed by Michael Radford.
 Cinema Paradiso based in Sicily won an Oscar.
 The Talented Mr Ripley starring Matt Damon showcases the Amalfi coast.
 Roman holiday with Audrey Hepburn and Gregory Peck is a gem.
 A room with a view adapted from the E M Forster novel is a wonderful period drama.
 Much ado about nothing is a superb Shakespeare adaptation set in Tuscany.

 What to expect when you rent a villa in Italy

 In Italy many of the villas are restored properties which reflect the local architecture, this is most evident in the stone houses of Tuscany.
 Nearly all of our villas in Italy have linen and towels included.
 They are all in good locations without any undue disturbance.
 Many are old stone farmhouses and manors which have been renovated.
 The quality tends to be higher than average for Europe.
 You will usually be required to leave a security deposit.
-Our Italian villas are within easy striking distance of the principal sights amidst wonderful countryside.
+Our Italian villas are within an easy striking distance of the principal sights amidst wonderful countryside.
 Coastal Tuscany offers a lovely combination of sea and scenery as do Sicily, the Lazio and Le Marche regions.

-The Italians take their main school holidays at different times of year from Britain so its worth bearing that in mind.
+The Italians take their main school holidays at different times of the year from Britain so it's worth bearing that in mind.
 July and August are definitely the busiest times.
-One of the nicest times to holiday in Italy is Spring bank holiday.
+One of the nicest times to holiday in Italy is the Spring bank holiday.
 The south of Italy and Sicily are good options for October half term, though best if you have a country house or villa accommodation with a heated pool.